fishyEve/cookieChat/README.md

 ASSUMPTIONS
-  A message is no longer than 65,535 characters
+  - A message is no longer than 65,535 characters                                                                                                                                                         - The user knows how to run the server and the client (a user can learn by reading this readMe :D)
+  - The user will message in English
+  - The user will know have a host to connect their client to

 THE DEVELOPMENT PROCESS
   The first problem the Cookie Chat team ran into was creating a proper application design before the start of the actual code development process.
 There was a struggle to think of all details necessary to implement in the specs for this project.
 With the library, there was a struggle to implment JSON (JavaScript Object Notation), as none of our group members had used it in the past and it was a whole new thing to learn.
 With the client, there was an issue handling how to read a message pushed to all clients EXCEPT the client that sent the message in the first place.